 The PFC–Finland promotes research, organises events, collaborates with teachers, educators, cultural workers as well as educational groups and agencies in developing projects and teaching – lectures, seminars and workshops – in different topics relating, e.g., to arts, comparative education, critical pedagogy, developmental issues, peace research, media education and social media.

 The PFC–Finland was established in November 2007 in Tampere, Finland.
 At the time the PFC-Finland was the only center in Scandinavia dedicated to Freire’s philosophical and pedagogical thinking and ideas.
 The inauguration lecture was given by Professor Peter McLaren in the University of Tampere November 20, 2007.
 His topic then was “Paulo Freire and Critical Pedagogy in the Times of Neoliberal Terror.”

 In the first years the center was active in publishing academic books and organising research seminars.
 In 2007–2009 a trilogy of studies on critical pedagogy was published (in Finnish) (see here, here and here).
-In sum those books have been downloaded over 17, 000 times (by August 2017).
+In sum those books have been downloaded nearly 20, 000 times (by the end of 2019).

 In 2008–2009 the center organised two summer schools on critical pedagogy and media education with the Department of Education (University of Tampere) and Finnish Youth Research Society.
 Peter McLaren acted as a keynote in both of those events.

 In September 2017 the Paulo Freire Center–Finland united with Krigo ry, a Finnish association of educators, promoting pedagogical practices and collaborative educational processes in order to generate hope and reduce human suffering, exploitation and exclusion in individual, communal and societal levels.